stefan-kolb/jaxws-samples/README.md

 Demonstrates the several WSDL styles rpc-encoded, rpc-literal, document-literal and document-literal wrapped.

 ### *wsimport-client*
 Demonstrates the usage of the *wsimport* tool using the default wrapper style and with disabled wrapper style (plain).
+First run *java-first:custom* project in order to be able to access the service with the wsimport client.